Nima Rasekh's Academic Home Page

 - ∞-Categories in Non-standard Mathematics Talk Notes 1 - Talk Notes 2 - Talk Recording:

 Studying properties of ∞-categories internal to ∞-topoi with non-standard internal logic, which generalizes results by Martini & Wolf and builds on my work on filter quotient ∞-topoi.

 A chronological list of my papers can be found on my ArXiv page or my Google Scholar page.
 Thematically, my work breaks down into three broad themes:

-Foundations of Homotopy Theory:
+Formalization of Homotopy Theory: